Cypherthe3rd/Kerbalfield-ER/README.md

 a continuation and full rebalancing of Kerbalfield by Kernowden Kerbin

+**Plans:**
+1. release (0.1): all parts fixed and rebalanced
+2. (0.2): better localization
+3. (0.3): texture fixes
+4. (0.4): placeholder for stuff i didnt think of yet
+5. (1.0): once the mod is fully presentable
+6. in the future some more parts are planned but we will see

 list of parts:
 ✅ Complete | 🟦 to be tested | 🟨 small rebalance [guidance, range, etc] | 🟥 Full rebalance/fix | ⬜ not checked yet | ⬛ someones already doing it